SpeedieAccredit/qsm/README.md

 ####	Substandard Results and Corrective Measures

-Records of all data from the above referenced programs are kept in an Airtable database appropriate to the sample type.
+Records of all data from the above referenced programs are kept in an Airtable database appropriate to the sample type, each of which can be accessed via links on our [QA Website](https://www.speedie.equipment/proficiency_records/home).
 The results of the Proficiency Tests are discussed with the technician(s) involved in performing the test(s).
 In addition, equipment performance and/or accuracy are evaluated as needed.
 Any proficiency sample test results beyond 2 standard deviations of the sample mean are considered poor.
 When this occurs following steps are taken:

 *	Determine if the Agency conducting the program correctly entered the data reported.
 *	Determine if the test result obtained was properly transferred to the data sheet provided.